json-api/json-api/_format/1.1/index.md

 data.

-The only exception to the full linkage requirement is when relationship fields that would otherwise contain linkage data are excluded via [sparse fieldsets](#fetching-sparse-fieldsets).
+The only exception to the full linkage requirement is when relationship fields that would otherwise contain linkage data are excluded due to [sparse fieldsets](#fetching-sparse-fieldsets) requested by the client.

 A complete example document with multiple included relationships: